Elder Safe Program

 Elder Safe relies on volunteers to help with victims' assistance.
 Requirements include an interest in older adults and the criminal justice system.
 Volunteers are asked to commit to a minimum of four hours a month for 1 year.
 Free training is provided.
 Current volunteers include accountants, bank officials, retirees, Sheriff Reserve Deputies and others.
 For more information call Marcia at (503) 846-6048.

 Other Sources of Information:

 It is common for a person with Alzheimer's or a related dementia to wander and become lost.
 This can be dangerous, life threatening and the stress can weigh heavily on family and caregivers.
-Washington County Sheriff's Office is pleased to participate in Project Lifesaver.
-Visit our Project Lifesaver page to learn more.
+Washington County Sheriff's Office is pleased to participate in Project Lifesaver and a new program called Help Me Home.